Chinese public dial in for support as coronavirus takes mental toll

 Medical professionals welcomed the launch of several official services in a country where mental health remains a relatively taboo subject, but cautioned that unofficial talk lines could do more harm than good.

-“There are a lot of hotlines out there staffed by a lot of volunteers but it just doesn’t make sense because there’s not many that can be well-trained,” said Er Jing, a Seattle-based volunteer for one of the hotlines, who is originally from China’s Southern Guangdong province.
+“There are a lot of hotlines out there staffed by a lot of volunteers but it just doesn’t make sense because there’s not many that can be well-trained,” said Cui Erjing, a Seattle-based volunteer for one of the hotlines, who is originally from China’s Southern Guangdong province.

-“It can be really traumatizing to ask for support but not get the right responses.”
+“It can be really traumatising to ask for support but not get the right responses.”

 A survey by the Chinese Psychology Society published by state media last week found that of 18,000 people tested for anxiety related to the coronavirus outbreak, 42.6% registered a positive response.
 Of 5,000 people evaluated for post traumatic stress disorder (PTSD), 21.5% had obvious symptoms.